How to Choose the Best Security Camera in 2024 — CCTV Camera Buying Mistakes

 Moreover, AI security cameras like those from Ajax handle processing on the camera itself, which minimizes the load on your network infrastructure and enhances the efficiency of your security system.
 With AI-powered surveillance, the days of endlessly sifting through hours of footage are over, as the system intelligently highlights the most critical moments for review.

 Key Takeaway: AI-powered cameras represent the next leap in security technology, offering advanced features that enhance both the effectiveness and efficiency of surveillance systems.
-As AI continues to evolve, these cameras will become an integral part of any comprehensive security setup.
+As AI continues to evolve, these security cameras will become an integral part of any comprehensive security setup.

 Storage Solutions: Where Does All the Data Go?